ciscoheat/sveltekit-superforms/README.md

 1. ???
 1. ~~Profit!~~ `GOTO 1`

 This journey can be quite easy to take with `sveltekit-superforms`.
-Let's see how it works by starting over with the default route:
+Let's see how it works by starting over with the default route.
+The [Zod validation schema reference](https://zod.dev/?id=primitives) can be useful as well.

 **src/routes/+page.server.ts**